 Why do people take probiotics?

-Although research is ongoing, there's good evidence that some probiotics may be helpful in treating irritable bowel syndrome, some types of diarrhea, colitis (particularly ulcerative colitis and including the difficult to treat "pouchitis" found in ulcerative colitis), acne, and eczema in children.
+Although research is ongoing, there's good evidence that some probiotics may be helpful in treating irritable bowel syndrome, some types of diarrhea, colitis (particularly ulcerative colitis and and a complication of surgery for ulcerative colitis called pouchitis), acne, and eczema in children.
 They may also be used with antibiotics to help prevent diarrhea that may come with taking antibiotics.

-In addition, researchers are studying probiotics to determine if they may help certain types of stomach ulcers (those caused by H. pylori), infections (including urinary tract, vaginal, GI, sinus, and respiratory), dental disease, allergies, obesity, and diseases of the liver.
-They are also testing probiotics to see if they can help prevent the recurrence of colon cancer.
+In addition, researchers are studying probiotics to determine if they may help certain types of stomach ulcers (those caused by H. pylori), infections (including urinary tract, vaginal, GI, sinus, and respiratory), dental disease, allergies, and diseases of the liver.
 However, more research is needed to determine if probiotics are safe and effective for these conditions.

 There are many types of probiotics.
 They include lactobacilli (like Lactobacillus acidophilusand Lactobacillus GG), bifidobacteria (like Bifidobacterium bifidus) and some yeasts (like Saccharomyces boulardii).
 Different probiotics have different effects.
 So while one may help treat diarrhea or a vaginal infection, another may have no effect.
 Before you start taking a probiotic supplement, talk to your health care provider to make sure that you get the treatment most likely to help.